• Facebook

 Can I Sue My Husband’s Mistress in Texas?

+Can I sue my husband’s mistress in Texas?
+This question arises more frequently than you think.
 More often than not, adultery fatally harms a marriage.
 After you have put your heart and soul into your marriage, it can be devastating to discover that your spouse has been unfaithful.
 You want someone to pay for the turmoil and heartache that has resulted from your spouse’s infidelity.
-So, you might like to know, Can I sue my husband’s mistress in Texas?

-The short answer to can you sue your husband’s mistress in Texas is no. However, Texas law offers remedies during divorce proceedings if a spouse has been the victim of adultery.
+The short answer to whether you can sue your husband’s mistress in Texas is no. However, Texas law offers remedies during divorce proceedings if a spouse has been the victim of adultery.

 Suing a Mistress